pillmuncher/yogic.cs/README.md

   simply composing combinator functions.

-- **Logical Variables**: Represented by the ``Variable`` class, they can be bound to arbitrary values and other variables during resolution.
+- **Logical Variables**: Represented by the ``Variable`` class, they can be bound to arbitrary values including other variables during resolution.

 - **Substitution and Unification**: The substitution environment provides variable bindings and is incrementally constructed during resolution.
 It